 To monitor KPIs adequately, data will be reviewed monthly or quarterly, as most appropriate.
-The Board of Directors will receive an annual performance report in December.
+The Board of Directors will receive an annual performance report as part of the Short Range Transit Plan (SRTP) via in December the board's regular SRTP approval process.